selwynpolit/d9book/book/drush.md

     tty: 0
 ```

-Here is a complete example of an alias file:
+Here is an example of an alias file:

 ```yml
 prod: